u-aaa/Vilnius-Apartment-Predictions/README.md

 ## The Apartment Prediction App
-The apartment prediction can be found here - [Vilnius Apartment Prediction API](https://b-house-predic.herokuapp.com/).
+The apartment prediction can be found here - [Vilnius Apartment Prediction API](https://vilnius-apartment-price.herokuapp.com/).
-To predict apartment prices using the app, send a post request to the `/predict` endpoint [here]( https://b-house-predic.herokuapp.com/predict).
+To predict apartment prices using the app, send a post request to the `/predict` endpoint [here]( https://vilnius-apartment-price.herokuapp.com/predict).
 The `/predict` endpoint takes only POST requests.
-The see the results from the last 10 predictions, use the `/predictions` endpoint.
+The see the results from the last 10 predictions, use the `/predictions` endpoint [here]( https://vilnius-apartment-price.herokuapp.com/predictions).

 ### Usage
 Post request should be made with the following features - ['division', 'no_of_rooms', 'area', 'floor', 'no_of_floors',